Interior regularity of fully nonlinear degenerate elliptic equations, I: Bellman equations with constant coefficients: Introduction

 Our interior $C^{0,1}$-regularity result is a non-essential generalization of the corresponding result in \cite{MR1211724}, in the sense of allowing $b^\alpha$ and $c^\alpha$ nonvanishing.
+(Note that we don't assume that $c^\alpha$ has a positive lower bound.)
 The interior $C^{1,1}$-regularity result is totally new.
-It is worth emphasizing that the global $C^{k,1}$-regularity of the boundary data doesn't ensure the same global regularity for the solution of the Dirichlet problem in general.
-More precisely, if the boundary data $g$ is globally $C^{k,1}$ in $D$, $v$ may not be $C^{k,1}$ up to the boundary, by even considering the Wiener process and the associated heat equation or Laplace's equation.
+It is worth emphasizing that the $C^{k,1}$-regularity of the boundary data doesn't ensure the same global regularity for the solution of the Dirichlet problem in general.
+More precisely, if the boundary data $g$ is $C^{k,1}$ on $\partial D$, $v$ may not be $C^{k,1}$ up to the boundary, by even considering the Wiener process and the associated heat equation or Laplace's equation.
 Instead, the best regularity on $v$ we may expect is the interior $C^{k,1}$-regularity.
 In this sense, our regularity results on $v$ are optimal.
-It is also worth mentioning that since the first and second derivatives of $v$ may blow up near the boundary, we provide estimate of first and second derivatives.
+We also provide interior estimates of first and second derivatives.
 We show that when $v\in C^{0,1}_{loc}(D)$, its $C^{0,1}$-norm doesn't blow up faster than $1/\operatorname{dist}(\cdot,\partial D)$, which is sharp due to Example 4.1.1 in \cite{MR2144644}, and when $v\in C^{1,1}_{loc}(D)$, its $C^{1,1}$-norm doesn't blow up faster than $1/\operatorname{dist}(\cdot,\partial D)^2$, whose sharpness is unknown by the author.

-Unlike \cite{MR1211724}, we write down the entire paper in probabilistic terms rather than PDE terms, in order to show the idea more intuitively and express certain quantities by explicit formulas.
-We admit that in some circumstance, using PDE terms is more economical as far as computations and assumptions are concerned.
+Unlike \cite{MR1211724}, we write down the entire paper in probabilistic terms rather than PDE terms, in order to show the ideas more intuitively and express several quantities by explicit formulas.
+We admit that in some circumstances, using PDE terms is more economical as far as computations and assumptions are concerned.
 However, we believe that the entire paper can be translated into a pure analysis of PDE paper like \cite{MR1211724}.

 Our main theorems are stated in Section \ref{smt}.
 The online of the remaining sections concerning the proof is discussed in Section \ref{osp}.

 Throughout the article, the summation convention for repeated indices is assumed, even when both repeated indices appear in the superscript.
 We usually put the indices in the superscript, since the subscript is for the time variable of stochastic processes.
 Given any sufficiently smooth function $u(x)$ from $\Rd$ to $\mathbb R$, for $y,z\in\Rd$, let